 How We Review an NCI Employee Invention Report

-It is Division Director’s responsibility to decide if a patent application for the reported invention will be filed.
-The decision is based upon the recommendation from the TRG.
+Based upon the recommendation from the TRG, it is the Division Director’s responsibility to decide if a patent application will be filed.
 If your Division Director agrees to file a patent application, the TTM sends your EIR to a contract law firm to prepare a patent application and filing with U.S. Patent and Trademark Office (USPTO).
 You will work closely with the patent attorney at the contract law firm on the preparation of the patent application, with the assistance of the TTM.

 How long does this take?